TITLE: Groundskeeper II

 Position requires shoveling of heavy materials and the use of equipment such as mowers, chain saws, pruners, snow and leaf blowers, sprayers, payloaders, tractors and edgers.
 Strength and agility, and extended standing and heavy lifting are required.

 High school diploma or equivalent; two years of experience in basic landscape maintenance.
-Must possess or be able to obtain a valid public pesticide applicator license and forklift certification within six months of employment.
+Must possess or be able to obtain a valid public pesticide applicator license and forklift certification within nine months of employment.
 Must possess good record keeping and basic computer skills.
 Must be able to obtain certificates for first aid/CPR within six months of employment.
 Must be able to use a respirator when required.

 Must have valid drivers license to operate a motor vehicle in the state of Oregon and possess an acceptable driving record.